Fledtrain/web102_datadashboard/README.md

 - [x] Added a beautiful table to display the data
 - [x] Added a loading spinner to display while the data is being fetched
+- [x] Added a two radio buttons for switching between daily and weekly data
+- [x] Added a text input for the start date

 ## Video Walkthrough